Dreamshala

 According to the historical data of their dividends, you need to target three primary groups.

 • Dividend Kings: These companies have already paid consistent dividends for the past 50 years with an incremental value.
-The share price of these companies mostly remains in upward trends.
-And the drawback is the unite prices of these companies are typically on the higher side.
+The share price of these companies mostly remains in an upward trend.
+And the drawback is the unit prices of these companies are typically on the higher side.

 • Dividend Aristocrats: These companies have paid steady dividends for the past 25 years or more in incremental order.
 The share price of these companies remains on the upward trend, although they may have faced a few packets of downward trends too.

-• Dividend Achievers: These are the companies that have already paid a significant chunk of dividends for the past 10 years.
-Most of the tech giants and futuristic companies fall in this category.
+• Dividend Achievers: These are the companies that have already paid a significant chunk of dividends for the past ten years.
+Most of the tech giants and futuristic companies fall into this category.
 The share price of these companies remains on the moderate side.

 You can choose any stocks from these three groups depending on your investment capacity.
 But yes, you also need to check their minimum stock market liquidity requirements before investing.